 Ireland is fast becoming the Internet capital of Europe.
 It is a dynamic, exciting area, attracting both established and new players from the world of Search, Social, Games, E-Commerce, Online Payments and Marketing.

 While the growth in the Irish Internet sector has been phenomenal over the past number of years, it is far from an overnight sensation.
-Microsoft and Intel have been operating in Ireland for 25 years, while Google celebrated its 10th anniversary here in 2013.
+Microsoft and Intel have been operating in Ireland for over 25 years, while Google celebrated its 15th anniversary here in 2018.
 These have been joined by the likes of Facebook, Twitter and many other emerging players.

 While Ireland has a world-renowned multinational sector, indigenous start-ups are blazing trails in areas such as Enterprise, SaaS, Social Media, E-Commerce, Mobile, Education, Financial, Health, Music and Game technology.